ethereum-optimism/optimism/specs/fault-dispute-game.md

 - $d(n)$ is a function returning the depth of the position in the Game Tree
 - $idx(n)$ is a function returning the index of the position at its depth (starting from the left).

-Positions at the deepest level of the game tree correspond to indices in the execution trace.
+Positions at the deepest level of the game tree correspond to indices in the execution trace, whereas claims at the split depth represent single L2 blocks' [output roots][g-output-root].
 Positions higher up the game tree also cover the deepest, right-most positions relative to the current position.
 We refer to this coverage as the **trace index** of a Position.